LumaxTechnologies/BQ-Features/bq_studio_demos/docs/use_cases/06-share-version-etls.md

 - Shared access via IAM; collaboration and review via Git.
 - Clear path to scheduling (use case 7) and monitoring (use case 8) the same ETLs.

-## No-code / AI alternatives (BI analysts and non-developers)

-- **Sharing (no Git required):** In **BigQuery Studio**, open a **saved query**, **notebook**, or **data preparation** → **Share**.
-Add users or groups and choose **Code Viewer** (run and view) or **Code Editor** (edit and run).
-Teammates see the asset in Explorer.
-For **repositories**, use the repo’s **Share** action and grant Code Viewer or Code Editor so others can open and run queries, notebooks, or data preparations in that repo.
-No Git or CLI.
-- **Version history:** Saved queries, notebooks, and data preparations in a repo have **Version history** in the UI.
-Open the asset → **Version history** (or equivalent) to see past versions, compare, or restore.
-You don’t need to use Git directly; the Studio UI shows the history and lets you revert.
-- **Collaboration:** Use the same repo and workspace as your team.
-Edit and save; changes are tracked.
-If the repo is linked to GitHub, an admin or developer can handle branches and pull requests; as a BI analyst you can focus on editing and sharing in the Studio UI.

-For non-developers, sharing and version history via the Studio UI is enough for most collaboration; Git linking remains optional and can be managed by admins.

 ## Next

 - **Use case 7:** Schedule the ETLs (Dataform workflow config or scheduled query).